petrovmartin/BinanceFeed/README.md

 ## How to get you started? ##

 Prerequisite:
-- Install Docker on the running machine (skip if not applicable);
+- Install Docker on the running machine (skip if not applicable).

 Next:
-- Open the root folder of the project and execute `docker compose up` through the Console/Terminal;
+- Open the root folder of the project and execute `docker compose up` through the Console/Terminal.

 The Docker compose will spin up 5 containers that are configured to work in a network.\
 The containers are: